comoto-pasteur-fr/DNABarcodeCompatibility_GUI/README.md

 #### Installation on Unix/MacOSx

 * Unzip the downloaded file
-* Run the install.sh file in a terminal console (requires root proviledges)
+* Run the install.sh file in a terminal console (will ask for root proviledges)
 ```
 bash install.sh
 ```